-Most major Los Angeles Museums have programs for kids.
-The children's museums on this list are either especially designed for kids, or have exceptional exhibits aimed at kids.
-The ones that are specifically created for children are usually aimed at kids 0 to 8.
+Most major Los Angeles museums have programs for kids.
+The children's museums on this list are either specially designed for kids or have exceptional exhibits aimed at kids.
+The ones that are specifically created for children are usually aimed at kids up to 8 years old.
 The regular museums with family programs are mostly for kids 5 and up, although family festivals are for all ages.

 The Zimmer Children's Museum on Museum Row on the Miracle Mile is the only dedicated children's museum in the City of Los Angeles.
-It features hands-on exhibits for children 0-8 that use the landmarks and diversity of Los Angeles to teach big ideas.
+It features hands-on exhibits for children up to age 8 that use the landmarks and diversity of Los Angeles to teach big ideas.
 There are also scheduled music, story and art activities daily.

 Kidspace Museum in Pasadena is another great children's museum, with an abundance of indoor and outdoor activities to keep even the littlest kids engaged.
-Climbing, exploring, examining, excavating and building can keep kids 0 to 8 busy for hours.
+Climbing, exploring, examining, excavating and building can keep kids busy for hours.

 Pretend City in Irvine is set up like a small town with play areas representing all the functions of a city from the supermarket to the police station and the hospital.
 Kids can dress up and take on as many roles as they please.

 Dinosaurs.
 Big ones.
-Need I say more?
-Well there is plenty more, from minerals, stuffed mammals, and California history to hands-on exploration, live animals and insects of the LA area and an awesome garden with it's own wildlife.
+Need we say more?
+Well, there is plenty more, from minerals, stuffed mammals, and California history to hands-on exploration, live animals, and insects of the LA area and an awesome garden with its own wildlife.
 Seasonal butterfly and insect exhibits and festivals provide lots of reasons to return to the Natural History Museum, which is right next to the California Science Center at Exposition Park.